-The major focus of Home Health Foundation in meeting patients' needs is caring for the whole person in his/her intellectual, emotional, spiritual and physical dimensions.
+The major focus of Tufts Medicine Care at Home in meeting patients' needs is caring for the whole person in his/her intellectual, emotional, spiritual and physical dimensions.

-- We treat the person rather than the disease - We encourage patients and families to participate in decisions regarding their care by providing them with access to information about their care in a manner that they can understand - We respect and maintain the dignity of every patient and strive to provide care in a manner sensitive to cultural differences and individual desires - We provide appropriate care based on the patient's medical need, without regard to race, religion, national origin, age, gender, sexual orientation, disability, ability to pay, or any classification protected by law - We provide medically necessary care that is properly documented in the patient's medial record - We maintain competencies related to our job responsibilities and exercise appropriate judgment and objectivity when providing patient care - We mandate that all employees maintain therapeutic relationships with our patients and adhere to the agency's professional boundaries. - We report situations that compromise quality through the appropriate, established channels, and correct such situations as soon as possible - We are committed to maintain accreditation by the Joint Commission and/or other such accrediting bodies billing and payment practices, the environment, health and safety and dealing with payers and regulatory agencies.
+- We treat the person rather than the disease - We encourage patients and families to participate in decisions regarding their care by providing them with access to information about their care in a manner that they can understand - We respect and maintain the dignity of every patient and strive to provide care in a manner sensitive to cultural differences and individual desires - We provide appropriate care based on the patient's medical need, without regard to race, religion, national origin, age, gender, sexual orientation, disability, ability to pay, or any classification protected by law - We provide medically necessary care that is properly documented in the patient's medial record - We maintain competencies related to our job responsibilities and exercise appropriate judgment and objectivity when providing patient care - We mandate that all employees maintain therapeutic relationships with our patients and adhere to the agency's professional boundaries. - We report situations that compromise quality through the appropriate, established channels, and correct such situations as soon as possible - We are committed to maintain accreditation by the Joint Commission and/or other such accrediting bodies